Exact solutions in quantum field theory under rotation: Quantum rigidly-rotating thermal expectation values

 where $m_M$ is the minimum value of $m$ for which $\Omega m > M$.
 The last line follows from the identity $(e^x + 1)^{-1} + (e^{-x} + 1)^{-1} = 1$.
 The last equality above shows that $\Delta {\mathfrak {F}}_{1}$ does not depend on $T_{0}$ or $\mu _{0}$ unless ${\mathfrak {f}}(m,E)$ explicitly depends on these parameters (which it does not for the FC).
 The dependence of $\Delta {\mathfrak {F}}_{1}$ on $\Omega$ is due to the definition of the rotating vacuum, where $\Omega$ appears explicitly when restricting the energy spectrum to positive co-rotating energies.
 We thus find

-In the massless limit, the following exact result can be obtained (see \cite{ambrus2019} for further details of the techniques used to perform the integration):
+In the massless limit, the following exact result can be obtained (see \cite{Ambrus:2019ayb,Ambrus:2019khr} for further details of the techniques used to perform the integration):

-Here $\Gamma $ is the Lorentz factor \eqref{eq:RKT_sol}.
-The last term is independent of $\mu_0$ and $T_0$ and hence represents the contribution due to the difference between the rotating and stationary vacua.
+where $\bm{\omega}^2 = \Omega^2 \Gamma^2$ and $\bm{a}^2 = \rho^2 \Omega^2 \Gamma^4$ are the squares of the spatial parts of the kinematic vorticity and acceleration introduced in \eqref{eq:kinematic}, while $\Gamma $ is the Lorentz factor \eqref{eq:RKT_sol}.
+The last term is independent of $\mu$ and $T$ and hence represents the contribution due to the difference between the rotating and stationary vacua.
 Subtracting this contribution gives